simonheb/ritest/README.md

 ```
 (for this you'll need the latest version of `ritest`)

 The two variants are slightly different.
-The first one completely drops observations of Treatment B, assuming they are useless for identifying differences between Treatment A and control.
+The first one drops observations of Treatment B from the estimation, assuming they are useless for identifying differences between Treatment A and control.
 The second one keeps these observations in the estimation sample, but excludes them from the re-randomization.
 Keeping them in the estimation and re-randomization would make no sense, as this would pool Treatment B and the control group and thus test a weird hypothesis.

 The two variants could lead to different results if the observations of group B affect the estimation of `_b[1.treatment]`.
 Sometimes this can be good; for example, if your regression includes control variables and their coefficients become more precisely estimated when the full sample is used.
 In turn, the more precisely estimated control variable coefficient improves the estimate `_b[1.treatment]`, which could be advantageous.